mateosolinho/mateosolinho.github.io/_posts/2026-07-20-articulo-mcp.md

 ### 9.4 Technical Support and Troubleshooting

-MCP enables a model to act as a first-level technical assistant, with access to logs, system metrics, diagnostic tools, and knowledge bases.
+MCP enables a model to act as a first level technical assistant, with access to logs, system metrics, diagnostic tools, and knowledge bases.

 Example flow: